jailjones/katacoda-scenarios/session-02-core-concepts/step5.md

 We should be seeing the ReplicaSet we deployed in **Step 2** along with the ReplicaSet that's managed by our Deployment in **Step 3**.

-Let's bump the version of our deployed application by applying another Deployment `image: learnk8s/hello:1.0.0` --> `image: learnk8s/hello:2.0.0`
+Let's bump the version of our deployed application by applying another Deployment `/hello-app:1.0` --> `/hello-app:2.0`

 ```yml
 apiVersion: apps/v1